open-telemetry/opentelemetry-specification/specification/tracing-api.md

 #### `GetCurrentSpan`: returns the current Span from the current context.

-There should be no parameters.
+There should be no parameter.

 Returns the default `Span` that does nothing and has an invalid `SpanContext` if no `Span` is associated with the current context, otherwise the current `Span` from the context.